viraj-kabbur/user_manuals/school-admin/dashboard-layout/left-bar.md

 <figure><img src="../../.gitbook/assets/Screenshot 2024-02-29 102011.png" alt=""><figcaption><p>After scrolling down the home page</p></figcaption></figure>

-Home Page gives you an overview of the all the major features that are available for you as a School Admin.&#x20;
+Home Page gives you an overview of the all the major features that are available for you as a School/University Admin.&#x20;

 **Class Creation Tools** - can be used to assign various tasks and assignments to students.
 Global Citizensip Assignments, Lesson Plans and their use cases are further discussed.

-**School Management and Data** - allows you to check the number of Students and their status.
-Number of Teachers and their status can also be checked.
-School game data gives you a comprehensive view of the statistics and data of all the classes you have created.
+**School/University Management and Data** - allows you to check the number of Students and their status.
+Number of Teachers/Professors and their status can also be checked.
+School/University game data gives you a comprehensive view of the statistics and data of all the classes you have created.
 Personal game data comprises of statistics and information about the games you personally participated in.

 ### <mark style="background-color:red;">2.
 Device List</mark>

 Gives you control over the devices where your account is logged in.
-RealLives allows School Admins to use their account on 3 different devices.
+RealLives allows School/University Admins to use their account on 3 different devices.
 If for any reason the user wants to remove a device's access they can do so by clicking on the 'Remove Device' button.

 <figure><img src="../../.gitbook/assets/Screenshot 2024-03-11 104059.png" alt=""><figcaption></figcaption></figure>